JohanMabille/johanmabille.github.io/source/_posts/2014-10-10-writing-c-plus-plus-wrappers-for-simd-intrinsics-2.markdown

 ### 1.2 Files to include

-The intrinsic functions are splitted among different files, depending on the version of the SIMD instruction set they belong to :
+Intrinsic functions are made available in different header files, based on the version of the SIMD instruction set they belong to:

 * \<xmmintrin.h\> : SSE, operations on 4 single precision floating point numbers (float).
 * \<emmintrin.h\> : SSE 2, operations on integers and on 2 double precision floating point numbers (double).